Trump campaign will immediately seek recount in Wisconsin

-WASHINGTON (Reuters) - President Donald Trump’s campaign will immediately request a recount of votes in the key battleground state of Wisconsin, even though the state’s presidential election results have yet to be finalized.
+WASHINGTON (Reuters) - President Donald Trump’s campaign said on Wednesday it would seek a recount of votes in Wisconsin, hours before CNN and the Associated Press projected Democrat Joe Biden had won the key battleground state’s 10 electoral college votes.

 Election experts say fraud is very rare in U.S. voting.

-Edison Research said the margin between Trump and Democratic challenger Joe Biden in Wisconsin was less than 1 percentage point, allowing a candidate to seek a recount.
+Edison Research said the margin between Trump and Biden in Wisconsin was less than 1 percentage point, allowing a candidate to seek a recount.

 It said Biden had a slight lead in the state, with 99% of the expected votes tallied so far.
 The former vice president had 49.4% of the vote, while Trump had 48.8%.

+That process would include randomly selecting 5% of reporting units for voting equipment audits required before results can be certified on Dec.
+1, she said.

+No comment was immediately available from Wisconsin officials about whether the Trump campaign had submitted a formal recount request.

-Reporting by Lisa Lambert and Susan Heavey in Washington and Dan Burns in New York; Editing by Chizu Nomiyama and Lisa Shumaker
+Reporting by Lisa Lambert, Susan Heavey and Andrea Shalal in Washington and Dan Burns in New York; Editing by Lisa Shumaker and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.